mishal1/Chitter/readme.md

 #Chitter

-Week 4 Challenge at Maker's Academy.
+Week 4 Challenge at Makers Academy.

 ##Context
 The task was to create a Twitter clone that will allow the users to post messages to a public stream.